MiroGraphy/ColorHarmony/replit.md

 - ✅ **NEW**: Created Docker containerization for full-stack deployment
 - ✅ **NEW**: Added health check endpoint and monitoring support
 - ✅ **NEW**: Enhanced fallback system for reliable document generation
+- ✅ **NEW**: Configured GitHub Pages deployment with docs/ folder output
+- ✅ **NEW**: Implemented client-side mock API for frontend-only deployments
+- ✅ **NEW**: Added automated build script for GitHub Pages with proper routing support

 The application follows modern web development best practices with a clean separation of concerns, type safety throughout the stack, advanced internationalization capabilities, and a scalable architecture that can easily accommodate additional languages and cultural contexts.
 It is now fully configured for professional deployment on GitHub and other hosting platforms.